FrinkGlobal/NTRUMLS-Sharp/README.md

 Download and Install [Android Studio] (https://developer.android.com/studio/index.html)

-Make sure you have the Android _NDK_ installed through the Andriod SDK manager and add it to your PATH so you can run ndk-build
+Make sure you have the Android NDK installed through the Andriod SDK manager

+Add android tools, platform-tools, and ndk-bundle and bin folder to your PATH so you can run `ndk-build`

 Create a new Android Studio project with an empty view.